Nice. Terrible. Amazing. That was the three stages I went through when describing Cape Keraudren, for our short stay in May.

 If you need water, you can head to the rangers house on top of the hill, and get it from the bore.
 We never tasted it, but apparently its good enough to drink.
 This explains why some people are able to stay and camp for so long without leaving for supplies.

 You wouldn’t believe it, but there’s actually free WIFI at a number of places too.
 I managed to get on for a little while, but it booted me due to excess data use, even though I barely did anything, but maybe it was just a bug.

 The whole coastline in this region is well known for sand flies and mosquitos.
 The more wind, the less bugs to eat you.
 Thermacells seem to work well, as does a mixture of detol and baby oil, sprayed on as you would with aeroguard or bushmans.

 Check it out

 I really fell in love with Cape Keraudren, and would be back for sure despite the average weather we had.
-It's such a beautiful place with lots to do.
+It’s such a beautiful place with lots to do.
+In terms of Pilbara camping spots, its up there with the best.
 Have you been there?
 What did you think of it?

 If not, chuck it on the list and check it out next time you are in the region.

 Good write up,thanks a new spot for me to go and experience next year,be getting a bit warm up there now .Keep tracking Bp

 Yep – well worth a stop in at.
 Lots of little bits to explore.
 Next year!